Basal Cell Carcinoma Clinical Trials

 - Adoptive cell therapy, a treatment in which tumor-specific T-cells are administered to a patient, with the intent of triggering the body’s natural immune response.
 Moffitt is one of just three cancer centers in the entire nation to have clinical protocol for using T-cell therapy to treat skin cancer.

 - Immunotherapy, another treatment that is designed to program the body’s immune system to attack the tumor.
 This therapy has been the subject of many promising clinical trials for other cancers, and its effectiveness for skin cancer is currently being investigated.

 These trials may be especially beneficial for patients with difficult-to-treat cancers, such as basal cell carcinoma that has metastasized to other parts of the body.
 Even for non-metastatic carcinomas, which are highly responsive to conventional therapies, clinical trials can help researchers determine the best order in which to prescribe certain treatments (for example, surgery before radiation therapy or vice versa.)

 Patients can participate in Moffitt Cancer Center’s basal cell carcinoma clinical trials without requesting a referral from their primary physicians.
-To learn which of our trials are most appropriate for your needs and whether you may qualify, call 1-888-663-3488 or submit a new patient registration form online.
+To learn which of our trials are most appropriate for your needs and whether you may qualify, call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form.